cajhin/capsicain/README.md

 - Can remap EVERY key that is sent out by the keyboard.

-- Almost everything is configurable via .ini file
+- Almost everything is configurable via config file.
+  Nine separate layers, switch with [ESC]+NumberKey.
+  Flexible with 'INCLUDE sub_section'.

 - Modifier remapping
   F and J to Shift, CapsLock to MOD9, LCtrl to Return, Rotate Alt>Shift>Control>Alt.
 If it sends a scancode, you can remap it.